-- (c) Expansion or contraction of classes in a site of a French Immersion or Extended French program; - (d) Establishment, relocation, expansion, or contraction of sites for Intensive Support Programs for students with exceptionalities; and - (e) Establishment, relocation, expansion, or contraction of sites for Literacy Enrichment Academic Programs (LEAP), self-contained English as a Second Language classes, Caring and Safe Schools alternative programs, Supervised Alternative Learning (SAL) programs, and programs provided through the Continuing Education and Business Development and Community Services departments. - (f) Changes to the attendance boundary of programs mentioned in this section - 6F.3 Staff shall provide trustees of wards in which schools are affected with timely information regarding the changes under consideration. - 6F.4 With respect to decisions referred to in Part 6F.2 staff shall provide notice to affected parents, students and school councils. - 6F.5 Notice may be provided in a variety of ways, including but not limited to letters, notices posted in schools, or notices on the schools' websites. - 6F.6 Notice shall be provided in advance of decisions referred to in Part 6F.2 to the extent that is practicable.
+- (b) Establishment of a new site or relocation of a site for a French Immersion or Extended French program; - (c) Expansion or contraction of classes in a site of a French Immersion or Extended French program; - (d) Establishment, relocation, expansion, or contraction of sites for Intensive Support Programs for students with exceptionalities; and - (e) Establishment, relocation, expansion, or contraction of sites for Literacy Enrichment Academic Programs (LEAP), self-contained English as a Second Language classes, Caring and Safe Schools alternative programs, Supervised Alternative Learning (SAL) programs, and programs provided through the Continuing Education and Business Development and Community Services departments. - (f) Changes to the attendance boundary of programs mentioned in this section. - 6F.3 Staff will provide trustees of wards in which schools are affected with timely information regarding the changes under consideration. - 6F.4 With respect to decisions referred to in Part 6F.2 staff will provide notice of changes to affected parents, students and school councils. - 6F.5 Notice may be provided in a variety of ways, including but not limited to letters, notices posted in schools, or notices on the schools' websites. - 6F.6 Notice will be provided in advance of the implementation of decisions referred to in Part 6F.2 to the extent that is practicable.
 It is recognized that the requirements of staffing allocation and other operational requirements may make it difficult to provide a significant period of notice.